Neurology Diagnostic Tests

 Your physician will interpret your results and discuss them with you at a follow-up appointment.

-An electromyography (EMG) is a test that looks at the electrical activity in muscles.
-During the test, electrodes are placed on the skin in the area where you are experiencing symptoms and attached to a monitor.
+An electromyography (EMG) test looks at the electrical activity in muscles.
+During the test, electrodes are placed on the skin where you are experiencing symptoms and connected to a monitor.

-Then, a physician inserts small needles, called needle electrodes, into your muscles.
-The needle electrode detects electric activity in the muscles, which shows up as waves on the monitor.
+Then a physician inserts small needles, called needle electrodes, into your muscles.
+The needle electrodes detect electric activity in the muscles, which appears as waves on the monitor.

 - Carpal tunnel syndrome